ankit1222000/Face-Recognition-QR-Code-Based-Attendence-Security-System/README.md

 This is one of my project's in Java-Python Developement field  which i have created,basically Java and Python Based Student Security Attendence System called Staysafe Security System that uses the property of Face Recognition as well as QR Based Attendence Punching by the students.

+### For More Details or Any Suggestions u can Reach me at ankit.bhatia1220@gmail.com

-1.Students punch their attendence using QR Code on their ID Cards over the inbuilt application webcam QR scanner.
+- Students punch their attendence using QR Code on their ID Cards over the inbuilt application webcam QR scanner.

-2. Before punching the attendence they need to scan their face onto the webcam/camera to ensure they are the same as they are labelled to be for the case of security.
+- Before punching the attendence they need to scan their face onto the webcam/camera to ensure they are the same as they are labelled to be for the case of security.

-3. On sucessfull punching their QR Code, attendence will be punched and a Message will be sent to their guardians on their safe arrival in school
+- On sucessfull punching their QR Code, attendence will be punched and a Message will be sent to their guardians on their safe arrival in school

-4. functionality for Admin /School
+- Functionality for Admin /School

-			a.
-Creation of daily attendence report,complete student record,and monthy attendence record of each child.
+			* Creation of daily attendence report,complete student record,and monthy attendence record of each child.

-			b.
-Sending SMS to absent as well as present students(and how much late they are to school) to their guardian mobile number
+			* Sending SMS to absent as well as present students(and how much late they are to school) to their guardian mobile number

-			c.
-Creating new student profile,QR code if a new student takes admission in School.
+			* Creating new student profile,QR code if a new student takes admission in School.

-Language Used: Java and Python
+## Language Used: Java and Python

-Database Used: MYSQL
+## Database Used: MYSQL

-Python is used for creating QR Code Scan,Face Recoginiton as well QR Code Creation faciltity
+## Python used for creating QR Code Scan,Face Recoginiton as well QR Code Creation faciltity

-Project Front-End is created using JavaFX library.
+## Project Front-End is created using JavaFX library.

-For GSM SMS feature FAST2SMS Message API has been used for sending messages.
+## For GSM SMS feature FAST2SMS Message API has been used for sending messages.

-HERE ARE SOME PREVIEWS OF MY APPLICATIONS
+### for using FAST2SMS you can genereate your own API key at https://docs.fast2sms.com/